Eyened/retinalysis-vascx/README.md

 ### Usage

-To speed up re-execution of vascx we recommend to run the segmentation and feature extraction steps separately:
+To speed up re-execution of VascX we recommend to run the segmentation and feature extraction steps separately:

-To run on the provided samples folder (in the git):
+To run on the provided samples folder in our git repository:

 ```
 git clone git@github.com:Eyened/retinalysis-vascx.git rtnls_vascx